Complete Neural Networks for Complete Euclidean Graphs: Euclidean Graph Isomorphism Tests

-It is not difficult to see that if $d_H(X)\neq d_H(Y)$ then $X$ and $Y$ can be separated by $\Fone$ even with a single iteration $T=1$.
-With $T=2$, as we show in the following theorem, $\Fone$ can do even more, and separate $X$ and $Y$ even if $d_H(X) = d_H(Y)$, provided that the values in their histograms are all distinct, namely that $X$ and $Y$ belong to
+It is not difficult to see that if $d_H(X)\neq d_H(Y)$ then $X$ and $Y$ can be separated by a single $1$-EWL iteration.
+An example of such a pair is shown on the left of Figure~\ref{fig:degree}.
+With two $1$-EWL iterations, we show that can separate $X$ and $Y$ even if $d_H(X) = d_H(Y)$, provided that they both belong to the set of point clouds defined by

-\cref{fig:degree} depicts the distance matrices of two point clouds $A,B$ that belong to $\Xdistinct$ while having the same degree histogram. \begin{restatable}{theorem}{onewl} Suppose that $X,Y\in \Xdistinct$, and $\hash^{(t)}, t=1,2,3$, are multiset-to-vector functions that assign distinct values to the finite number of multi-sets encountered when computing $\Fone(X) $ and $\Fone(Y)$.
-Then $\Fone(X)=\Fone(Y)$ if and only if $X\underset{\ESthree}{=}Y $. \end{restatable} While \emph{almost any} pair of point clouds $X,Y$ (in the Lebesgue sense) belongs to $\Xdistinct$, and thus can be separated by $\Fone$, this test is not complete in general.
-This was shown in \cite{gcnn}, by providing an example of point clouds $C,D\in \RR^{3\times 6}$ (see Figure~\ref{fig:degree})) that cannot be distinguished by $\Fone$.